-- See Analyze usage in Log Analytics workspace for details on analyzing the data in your workspace to determine to source of any higher than expected usage and opportunities to reduce your amount of data collected.
+- See Analyze usage in Log Analytics workspace for details on analyzing the data in your workspace to determine the source of any higher-than-expected usage and opportunities to reduce your amount of data collected.

-- See Set daily cap on Log Analytics workspace to control your costs by configuring a maximum volume that may be ingested in a workspace each day.
+- See Set daily cap on Log Analytics workspace to control your costs by configuring a maximum volume that might be ingested in a workspace each day.

 - See Azure Monitor best practices - Cost management for best practices on configuring and managing Azure Monitor to minimize your charges.